 What happens to pre-employment drug tests?

-Except where required by federal law or for jobs in education, law enforcement, medical caregiving and other positions identified in the bill, applicants for jobs cannot be screened for marijuana as a condition for employment.
+Except where required by federal law or for a handful of job categories specified in Minnesota statutes, applicants for jobs cannot be screened for marijuana as a condition for employment.
 Ongoing or random cannabis tests for many employees would also be banned.

 Companies can ban the possession and use of cannabis during work hours and when an employee is on-site or in a company vehicle.
 Businesses can also require cannabis testing if on-the-job cannabis use is suspected to be the cause of a violation of company policy or law.